-On June 28, 2019, the Shareholders approved the amended the option plan (the "Option Plan") which is designed to advance the interests of the Corporation by, among other things, encouraging stock ownership by certain eligible individuals, including employees, officers, and consultants of the Corporation.
+On June 26, 2020, the Shareholders approved the option plan (the "Option Plan") which is designed to advance the interests of the Corporation by, among other things, encouraging stock ownership by certain eligible individuals, including employees, officers, and consultants of the Corporation.
 The Option Plan is administered by the Board or a duly appointed committee of the Board, consisting of not less than three directors, all of whom are independent.
 The Option Plan is as an integral component of the Corporation's executive compensation arrangements.
-In general, Options are granted, at the discretion of the Board, and have in prior years generally vested in three equal tranches: one-third on the date of grant, one-third on the first anniversary of the date of grant, and one-third second anniversary of the date of grant.
+In general, Options are granted, at the discretion of the Board, and generally vest in three equal tranches: one-third on the first anniversary of the date of grant, one-third second anniversary of the date of grant, and one-third on the third anniversary of the grant date.